benkhelifamohamedtaher/speech-emotion-recognition/README.md

 - The RAVDESS dataset creators for providing high-quality emotional speech data
 - The PyTorch and torchaudio teams for their excellent frameworks
 - The research community for advancing speech emotion recognition techniques

-## 📞 Contact

-If you have any questions or feedback, please open an issue in this repository.